Eswar Prasad

-Eswar Shanker Prasad (born 1965) is an Indian-American economist.
+Eswar Shanker Prasad (born 1965) is an American economist.
 He is the Tolani Senior Professor of International Trade Policy at Cornell University and a senior fellow at the Brookings Institution, where he holds the New Century Chair in Economics.

 Early life and education

 Prasad began his studies in economics at the University of Madras, where he graduated with a B.A. in 1985.
 He received his M.A. from Brown University in 1986 and his Ph.D. from the University of Chicago in 1992.
 He is married to Basia Kaminska.
 They have two children, Berenika Prasad, Yuvika Prasad, and their dog, Mozart.

 Prasad is a former Chief of the Financial Studies Division at the International Monetary Fund’s Research Department and was also the head of the IMF’s China division.
 He served as the co-editor of the journal IMF Staff Papers, was on the editorial board of Finance & Development and was the founding editor of the quarterly IMF Research Bulletin.
 He is also a research associate at the National Bureau of Economic Research and a research fellow at the Institute for the Study of Labor (IZA) in Bonn.

 Prasad's research covers many areas including labor economics, business cycles, and open economy macroeconomics.
 He has testified before the United States Senate Committee on Finance and the United States House Committee on Financial Services (both on China), and his research has been cited in the U.S. Congressional Record.
 He is now also one of the two Lead Academics for the India country programme at the International Growth Centre.
 His publication record includes articles in many collective volumes as well as academic journals such as the American Economic Review, The Economic Journal, the Journal of Development Economics, the Journal of Economic Perspectives, the Journal of International Economics, the Journal of Monetary Economics and the Review of Economics and Statistics.